Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Buccaneers stats and trends

-- Tampa Bay has three wins against the spread in eight games this year.

-- The Buccaneers are 3-1 ATS when favored by 8.5 points or more this season.
+- The Buccaneers have been favored by 8.5 points or more four times this season and are 3-1 ATS in those matchups.

 - Tampa Bay's games this year have hit the over on five of eight set point totals (62.5%).

-- When Tampa Bay records more than 28.4 points, it is 3-1 against the spread and 4-0 overall.
+- When Tampa Bay puts up more than 28.4 points, it is 3-1 against the spread and 4-0 overall.

-- In games that Tampa Bay churns out over 389.4 yards, the team is 2-4 against the spread and 4-2 overall.
+- When Tampa Bay amasses more than 389.4 yards, the team is 2-4 against the spread and 4-2 overall.

-- The Buccaneers have turned the ball over 10 times this season, one more turnover than the Football Team have forced (9).
+- This year, the Buccaneers have turned the ball over 10 times, one more than the Football Team's takeaways (9).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with Washington.